Jacob-Bankston/Life-Accomplishments-Journal/notes/uopeople-content/UNIV1001 - Online Education Strategies/Week 3/Learning Journal.md

-# Topic: Netiquette, peer assessment, and feedback
+# Reflection Topic: Netiquette, peer assessment, and feedback

 ## Please reflect and answer the following: